 The outcome measures, targets and incentive payment opportunities for the first Contract year are set forth in Table F1 below.
-Operational with respect to each performance measure set forth below.
-Any data received after the required submission date will not be eligible for an the Agency or its designee.
-The Contractor shall submit information to the Agency, in the format and timeframe specified by the Agency, implementation.
-Measures will be paid based on custom Specifications developed by the Agency and performance will be determined by performance measures have been selected to measure the Contractor's performance during implementation and initial member transition.
-These performance standards require the Contractor to exceed the minimum performance standard required for Contract compliance and incentivize the Contractor to perform at a higher level in five (5) areas determined by the Agency to be critical for successful program incentive payment.
+Operational performance measures have been selected to measure the Contractor's performance during implementation and initial member transition.
+These performance standards require the Contractor to exceed the minimum performance standard required for Contract compliance and incentivize the Contractor to perform at a higher level in five (5) areas determined by the Agency to be critical for successful program implementation.
+Measures will be paid based on custom Specifications developed by the Agency and performance will be determined by the Agency or its designee.
+The Contractor shall submit information to the Agency, in the format and timeframe specified by the Agency, with respect to each performance measure set forth below.
+Any data received after the required submission date will not be eligible for an incentive payment.
 Incentive payments will be payable in the form of release of funds withheld.